mmu-webdesign/IWD-web-term2/rwd-week-4.md

 ```
 Save and review your page.
 At desktop size the gallery now uses more space across the page than the rest of your content.
 We've chosen a `max-width` of `1200px` as it will later give us room to display our gallery in three boxes across the page.
 You can adjust this as best fits your design later.

->**Note** - make use of the space.
-Quite often we find students end up with very small images, ignoring the space available.
+>**Note** - Quite often we find students end up with very small images and/or a small gallery.
+MAKE USE OF THE SPACE AVAILABLE.

 Use the following to centre the section header.